Bill Russell Bio And Facts

-No. As the NBA and fans alike have become more analytical and delved deeper in NBA history stats, Russell’s accomplishments have started to become diminished.
+Although Bill Russell had one of the most impressive NBA careers ever, he is generally not considered the best player of all-time.
+As the NBA and fans have become more analytical and delved deeper in NBA history stats, Russell’s accomplishments have started to become diminished.
 While his accomplishments are still impressive, people have started to question how impressive they actually are, as there were less NBA teams when Russell played, and players weren’t as tall.
 That has led people to think that both Russell’s championships and stats (mainly rebounds) are heavily inflated.

 Russell also wasn’t the best scorer, only averaging 15.1 points per game for his career, and below average shooting and free throw percentages.
 He also played with many other hall of famers during his career, which people think is the reason he won so many championships.
 He’s still considered a top 10 to top 20 player all-time to most people nonetheless.

-Russell played with many great players, but also played against a few great players.
-The hall of famers Russell played with during his career are Bob Cousy, Bill Sharman, Tom Heinsohn, K.C.
-Jones, Sam Jones, Frank Ramsey, and John Havlicek.
+Bill Russell played with Bob Cousy, Bill Sharman, Tom Heinsohn, K.C.
+Jones, Sam Jones, Frank Ramsey, and John Havlicek, all of whom are members of the Basketball Hall of Fame.
 While not all of those players played with each other at the same time, Russell’s teams were stacked with multiple hall of famers every year.

 Another player who gave Russell’s Celtics problems was Jerry West.
-While Jerry West lost 6 finals and never beat the Celtics, he was so good in the finals that he even won an NBA finals MVP on the losing team in 1969.
+While Jerry West lost six finals and never beat the Celtics, he was so good in the finals that he managed to win an NBA finals MVP while being on the losing team in 1969.
 West is also the player whose silhouette is on the NBA logo.

 Bill Russell dealt with many different illnesses at a young age, and his mother died from an illness of her own when Russell was 12.
 Russell also had a lot of trouble with sports.
 He struggled to make the basketball team, football team, and even cheerleading squad.
 However, in high school, Russell had good fortune.
 He didn’t make the junior varsity team, but his coach saw potential in him and made him the 16th person on a 15 person team.
 As Russell played more and more basketball, he became obsessed.
 When he finally got a single scholarship offer from University of San Francisco, his basketball career took off.